biodatageeks/sequila/docs/source/function/function.rst

        """.stripMargin

-bdg_coverage
+coverage
 ************

-bdg_coverage is a function that calculates depth of coverage for specified sample.
+coverage is a function that calculates depth of coverage for specified sample.
 It can return results in blocks (which is default, more efficient behaviour), with per base granularity or calculate avarage coverage in fixed length window

 .. code-block:: scala